FlavScents AInsights Entry for 2-Pentanone (CAS: 107-87-9)

 4. Use in Flavors

-2-Pentanone is utilized in a variety of flavor categories, including fruit, dairy, and confectionery.
-It acts as a functional modifier, enhancing the authenticity and complexity of flavor profiles.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering solvent-like notes.
-It is relatively stable under normal processing conditions but may degrade under extreme heat or acidic environments.
+2-Pentanone is utilized in a variety of flavor applications, particularly in fruit-flavored products such as candies, beverages, and baked goods.
+It serves as a functional impact note, enhancing the fruity character of flavor systems.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with industry-typical concentrations often falling between 0.5 and 2 ppm.
+The compound is relatively stable under normal processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature